Margaret V. Turano

 Faculty Director, Law School Writing Center

-Professor Turano has received the Dean’s Teaching Award three times and was voted Professor of the Year by the students in 2008.
+Professor Turano has received the Dean’s Teaching Award several times and was voted Professor of the Year by the students in 2008.